Lebowski89/blog/content/posts/Common Tasks - Cloudflare DNS.md

     - { type: 'AAAA', value: '2606:50c0:8003::153' }
 ```

-Each time the task loops the variables are replaced without interfering with each other.
+With each loop the variables are replaced without interfering with others.